 I have worked behind the scenes in hundreds of lives.

 As more of my organizing clients started asking me to organize their minds, my evolution into a coach began.
-Through my programs, masterminds, private sessions, and speaking engagements, I have now provided guidance to clients, customers, listeners, and readers all over the world.
+Through my coaching, writing, and speaking, I have now provided guidance to clients and audiences all over the world.

 I am on intimate terms with expansion and contraction.